Jiahong-Guan/Dungeon-Escape/README.md

 ![Dungeon Escape Entrance](assets/dungeon.png)

 In "Dungeon Escape," players embark on an adventure with the character Oddish (Pokemon) through three challenging levels.
+This game was made 100% with Scratch.

 ### Level 1: The Maze
 Navigate through a treacherous maze to collect a key and a taco, avoiding lightning strikes, a dragon, and a ghoul.
 With only three lives and 300 seconds, every move counts.